 Using the most cutting edge technologies developed by Google and IBM, automated transcripts are still only 70-95% accurate.
 However, Kapwing’s Subtitle Maker allows creators to go through and correct the words and timing that the Auto-Subtiler gets wrong.
 For example, computers might misspell the name “Kathryn” as “Catherine” or might hear the name “Catherine” when the character actually says “Cat — I’m in!”
 But Kapwing creators and style, enhance, and correct the captions before adding them to their video.
 They can also add in additional annotations, labels, and punctuation to emphasize the meaning.

-The auto-subtitling feature is in beta testing, so please reach out to Team Kapwing on Twitter or over email if you run into issues or have ideas for improvement.
+Please reach out to Team Kapwing on Twitter or over email if you run into issues or have ideas for improvement.
 Kapwing engineers are tweaking the AI to be faster and more accurate across languages.
+We're happy to offer Kapwing's free video transcribing service for free for shorter videos.
 We’re excited about the potential that internet-connected tech unlocks for video editors and looking forward to seeing this tool in the hands of creators.